-The Town of Patagonia was developed in the mid-19th century as a trading and supply center for nearby mines and ranches.
-Currently, it is a tourist destination, retirement community, and arts and crafts center.
-Patagonia consists of quiet residential areas and limited commercial activities centralized around SR 82.
+The Town of Patagonia was developed in the mid-19th century as a trade and supply center for nearby mines and ranches.
+Currently, it is a tourist destination, retirement community and arts and crafts center.
+Patagonia consists of quiet residential areas and limited commercial activities centralized around state road (SR) 82.

-2 The Arizona State Library Archives, Town of Patagonia, AZ.
+&lt;sup>2 Source: The Arizona State Library Archives, Town of Patagonia, AZ.

-The Town of Patagonia has a population of 772; the employment rate is approximately 36.5%.3 The poverty level for the Town of Patagonia is estimated at 17.7%, more than the 14.9% poverty level estimated for the state.4 The median household income (MHI) is estimated at US\$33,482, which is approximately 35% less than the state MHI of US\$51,340.5
+The Town of Patagonia has a population of 772.
+The employment rate is approximately 36.5%, as many residents are retirees.
+The poverty level for the Town of Patagonia is estimated at 17.7%, more than the 14.9% poverty level estimated for the state.
+The median household income (MHI) is estimated at US\$33,482, which is approximately 35% less than the state MHI of US\$51,340.